WVUMLL/Immerse/README.md

 ### Subtitle Modifications

 #### PROMPT: Translate Foreign → English Subtitles

+**⚠️ Major LLMs like Claude are starting to get more aggressive about refusing to translate copyrighted material.
+If you run into this issue, a quick workaround (of potentially lesser quality) is to copy the .srt text, put it into a PDF file, then translate the PDF using [Google Translate](https://translate.google.com/?sl=auto&tl=en&op=docs). ⚠️**

 ```
 You are an expert in natural language translation.
 Provide an English translation of the following [LANGUAGE] subtitles and generate the same format subtitle file with the same time intervals using the English dialogue.
 Use translations most natural to the context of the dialogue in the subtitles.